Our Foundation & Founding

 Mrs. Tami Wilder is a 1985 graduate of CBA.
 She has her Bachelor’s degree in Elementary Education from Bob Jones University 1989.
 She has been Supervisor during the years of 1991 -1993 and 2000 to present. ( Mrs. Wilder has had 4 children graduate from the Academy and one presently in elementary)

-Miss Stapleton is a 2017 graduate of Calvary Bible Academy.
-She also graduated from Pensacola Christian College with a Bachelor’s Degree in Elementary Education in 2021.
+Mr. Springs is a 2017 graduate of Calvary Bible Academy.
+He also graduated from Pensacola Christian College with a Bachelor’s Degree in Youth Ministry with an education emphasis in 2021.

 Kindergarten: Mrs. Carolyn Neinas